yazanabdulhafez/reading-notes/class-05.md

 ![colors](https://planet-www.com/ar/wp-content/uploads/2015/07/11.png)

-The color property allows you
-to specify the color of text inside an element.
-You can specify any color in CSS in one of three ways: rgb values
+The color property allows you to specify the color of text inside an element.
+You can specify any color in CSS in one of three ways:

+1. rgb values
-These express colors in terms
-of how much red, green and
-blue are used to make it up.
-For
+These express colors in terms of how much red, green and blue are used to make it up.
+For example: rgb(100,100,90).
-example: rgb(100,100,90)
-hex codes
+2. hex codes
 These are six-digit codes that represent the amount of red, green and blue in a color, preceded by a pound or hash # sign.
+For example: #ee3e80.
-For example: #ee3e80 color names
+3. color names
 There are 147 predefined color names that are recognized by browsers.
 For example:
-DarkCyan
+DarkCyan.

 Color pickers can help you find the color you want.